What is ROM memory? Types of ROM memory

 How to recognize ROM BIOS on mainboard?

-• Shape: rectangle, square
+• Shape: rectangle or square

-• Manufacturer: usually AMI, Phoenix-Award, Winbond
+• Manufacturer: typically AMI, Phoenix-Award, or Winbond

 2.2.
 Types of ROM memory